INPUT / OUTPUT / LANGUAGE

 Example

 In the following example, a dialog box needs to be displayed to tell the user a certain action can't be performed.
-The dialog tag normally produces a result so the program can tell what response the user has selected.
-In this case the user only has one option to choose from—to close the dialog box after reading it—so we have no use for the value produced by the dialog tag and need to get rid of it somehow.
-The void tag is compounded with the dialog tag to allow the dialog to be displayed but destroy the value produced by the user's interaction.
+The dialog tag normally generates a result so the program can tell what response the user has selected.
+In this case the user only has one option to choose from—to close the dialog box after reading it—so we have no use for the value generated by the dialog tag and need to get rid of it somehow.
+The void tag is compounded with the dialog tag to allow the dialog to be displayed but destroy the value generated by the user's interaction.

 <void|dialog {Function disabled.
 Try a different function.}>